The-Devoyage/mongo-filter-generator/README.md

 }
 ```

-1. Construct a query with groups.
-This query will find users who have a favorite food of pizza or wings AND have a name that contains (regex) jim or john.
+This query will find users who have a `favorite food of pizza or wings` AND `has a name that contains jim or john`.

+Group names must end with `.and` or `.or` to determine the function of the nested group.

 ```json
 {